hitshoCodes/Syntax-Limited-Sniper/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 Elevate your limited item sniping game with Automatic Syntax Limited Sniper!
 If you have the skills and expertise in Python, this tool can help you secure those rare items with ease.
 Happy sniping! 🎯🛍️

+Please ensure that you have the necessary permissions and rights to use this tool on the specified website and that you use it responsibly and ethically.